docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/localizing-extendscript-strings.rst

 msg = { en: "Hello, world", de: "Hallo Welt" };
 alert (msg);

-ExtendScript matches the current locale and platform to one of the object’s properties and uses the associated string.
+ExtendScript matches the current locale and platform to one of the object's properties and uses the associated string.
 On a German system, for example, the property de: "Hallo Welt" is converted to the string "Hallo Welt".